asiminah/asiminah.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: Here are a few of my papers.
+description: Here are all of my papers.
 nav: true
 ---